kubernetes/kops/docs/cli/kops_update_cluster.md

 ## kops update cluster

-Execute the creation or modification of a cloud or cluster resources.
+Create or update cloud or cluster resources to match current cluster state.

 ### Synopsis

-Execute the creation cloud resources to match the current cluster specification.
+Create or update cloud or cluster resources to match current cluster state.
 If the cluster or cloud resources already
 		exist this command may modify those resources.

 		If nodes need updating such as during a Kubernetes upgrade, a rolling-update may be required as well.

 ```